HMC03/reinforcement-learning-wall-navigation/README.md

-# Reinforcement Learning Wall Navigation for TurtleBot3
+# ROS2 Turtlebot3 Reinforcement Learning Wall Following

 ## Overview
 This project implements reinforcement learning algorithms—Q-learning and SARSA—for enabling a TurtleBot3 robot to navigate a maze by following the left wall.
 It compares the performance of these methods against each other and a manually created Q-table policy.
 The simulation is conducted in Gazebo using a custom large maze environment.
 Key features include training scripts, reward tracking, Q-table conversion tools, and visualization utilities.